SaiAshish9/competitive-programming/geeks-for-geeks/stuff/greedyAlgorithms.md

 ```
 an algorithmic paradigm that follows the problem solving
-approach of making the locally optimal choice at each stage
-with the each stage with the hope of finding a global optimum
+approach of making the locally optimal choice at each stage with the hope of finding a global optimum
 ```

 ```